 Modest women still could wear the swim dress –– a longer skirt over attached shorts.
 However, Jantzen created a very popular suit in 1921 that looked like it was two pieces.
 If you were to sew a tank top onto a pair of swim trunks today, you would have something similar to the Jantzen suit.
 Still, swim trunks or skirts typically could not be higher than a few inches above the knee and women were often required to wear black stockings and shoes.
-At first, stockings were rolled down to above the knee but kept on rolling down to ankle level.
+At first, stockings were rolled down to above the knee, but they kept on rolling down to ankle level.
 Why wear them at all was the attitude by the early ’30s.

 What about footwear?
-Some women simply wore flat street shoes over their stockings but the truly fashionable wore their beach boots.
+Some women simply wore flat street shoes over their stockings, but the truly fashionable wore their beach boots.
 Lace up boots rising above the calf were the most common in the early twenties.
 They look like men’s wrestling shoes today.
-By the mid twenties lower beach slippers made of Duck canvas resembled flat Mary Jane’s or Oxfords.
-All rubber, slip on shoes were another new item and were best suited for rocky beaches, rivers and lakes.
-People of the twenties used natural waters more than pools — they were after all less polluted back then.
+By the mid twenties, lower beach slippers made of duck canvas resembled flat Mary Janes or Oxfords.
+All rubber slip-on shoes were another new item and were best suited for rocky beaches, rivers and lakes.
+People of the twenties used natural waters more than pools — they were, after all, less polluted back then.
 I have some links to 20s canvas shoes here.

 Sexiness in swimwear evolved slowly.
 Catalina Swimwear pushed a few boundaries with its backless Rib Stitch 5 bathing suit, but what really seemed to join the idea of sexy and swimwear was the growth of bathing beauty pageants.
 In 1921, the Atlantic City Business Men’s League took the advice of a local newspaper columnist and added a bathing beauty completion to its post-Labor Day Atlantic City Fall Frolic.
 Women in bathing suits competed against other women from other cities who earned the trip to Atlantic City by winning local competitions.
 Catalina was one of the earliest sponsors of this contest, which morphed into the Miss American pageant in 1940.

 Bathing beauty contests were not only found on the East Coast.
-In California, in towns like Newport Beach, women in one-piece tank suits and beach boots literally paraded up and down the boardwalks.
+In California towns like Newport Beach, women in one-piece tank suits and beach boots literally paraded up and down the boardwalks.
 Not all of the California bathing beauties were there just to get a tan or win a beauty contest though.
 For some, it was the road to stardom.
 It worked for Carole Lombard.
 Before she became an acting legend and wife to Clark Gable, Lombard appeared on film as one of Mack Sennett’s Bathing Beauties in 1928.

 1920s Men’s Swimsuits

 Women were not the only ones to get tighter swimsuits.
 Men’s swimwear also slimmed down to show off his new athletic body.
 In many ways, men’s and women’s suits were nearly identical.
 A deep cut ribbed wool tank top over a snug fitting pair of shorts.
 The “skirt” of the top came from knee-length a few years before to mid-thigh level.
-It was “too much” to raise the top any further revealing men’s personal parts.
+It was “too much” to raise the top any further, revealing men’s personal parts.
 Instead, more suit material was removed from under the arms and around the back- supposedly making it easier to swim but mostly to reveal more muscles.